A New Spatio-Temporal Model Exploiting Hamiltonian Equations: Modified Hamiltonian equations and the proposed model

-\begin{thm} Under assumptions A1-A3,, $Y(s,h\delta t)$ and $X(s,h\delta t)$ have differentiable sample paths with respect to $s$, almost surely. \end{thm} \begin{remark} Theorem \ref{lemma4: almost sure differentiability} is about once differentiability, however, it can be extended to $k$ times differentiability depending on the structure of the covariances assumed on the processes $Y(s,0)$, $X(s,0)$ and the random function $V(\cdot)$.
-For example, if we assume squared exponential covariance functions on each process, then $Y(s,h\delta t)$ and $X(s,h\delta t)$ will have $k$ times differentiable sample paths in $s$, for any $k \in \mathbb{N}$. \end{remark} For proving that the processes $Y(s,t)$ and $X(s,t)$ are mean square differentiable in $s$, we need a lemma, stated below, which may be of independent interest. \begin{lem} Let $f:\mathbb{R}\rightarrow \mathbb{R}$ be a zero mean Gaussian random function with covariance function $c_{f}(x_1,x_2)$, $x_1, x_2\in \R$, which is four times continuously differentiable.
-Let $\left\{Z(s):s\in S\right\}$ be a random process with the following properties \begin{enumerate} \item $E(Z(s)) = 0$, \item covariance function $c_{Z}(s_1,s_2)$, $s_1, s_2 \in S$, where $S$ is a compact subspace of $\mathbb{R}^2$, is four times continuously differentiable, and \item $\frac{\partial Z(s)}{\partial s_i}$ has finite fourth moment. \end{enumerate} Then the process $\{g(s):s\in S\}$, where $g(s)=f(Z(s))$, is mean square differentiable in $s$. \end{lem} \begin{thm} Let A1-A3 hold true, with the covariance functions of all the assumed Gaussian processes being squared exponential.
-Then $Y(s,h\delta t)$ and $X(s,h\delta t)$ are mean square differentiable in $s$, for every $h\geq 1$. \end{thm}
+Next we show that $Y(s,t)$ and $X(s,t)$ are continuous in $s$ with probability 1 and in the mean square sense.
+Since the (modified) Hamiltonian equations already imply that $Y(s,t)$ and $X(s,t)$ are path-wise differentiable with respect to $t$, we focus on their smoothness properties with respect to $s$.
+The following theorems (except Lemma \ref{lemma5: mean square differentiability of composition of GP}) are established under the assumption that $A1$ and $A2$ hold. \begin{thm} $Y(s,h\delta t)$ and $X(s,h\delta t)$ are continuous in $s$, for all $h\geq 1$, with probability 1. \end{thm} \begin{thm} $Y(s,h\delta t)$ and $X(s,h\delta t)$ are continuous in $s$ in the mean square sense, for all $h\geq 1$. \end{thm} The next two results deal with differentiability of the processes $Y(s,t)$ and $X(s,t)$. \begin{thm} $Y(s,h\delta t)$ and $X(s,h\delta t)$ have differentiable sample paths with respect to $s$, almost surely. \end{thm} \begin{remark} Theorem \ref{lemma4: almost sure differentiability} is about once differentiability, however, it can be extended to $k$ times differentiability depending on the structure of the covariances assumed on the processes $Y(s,0)$, $X(s,0)$ and the random function $V(\cdot)$.
+For example, if we assume squared exponential covariance functions on each process, then $Y(s,h\delta t)$ and $X(s,h\delta t)$ will have $k$ times differentiable sample paths in $s$, for any $k \in \mathbb{N}$. \end{remark} To prove that the processes $Y(s,t)$ and $X(s,t)$ are mean square differentiable in $s$, we need a lemma, stated below, which may be of independent interest. \begin{lem} Let $f:\mathbb{R}\rightarrow \mathbb{R}$ be a zero mean Gaussian random function with covariance function $c_{f}(x_1,x_2)$, $x_1, x_2\in \R$, which is four times continuously differentiable.
+Let $\left\{Z(s):s\in S\right\}$ be a random process with the following properties \begin{enumerate} \item $E(Z(s)) = 0$, \item The covariance function $c_{Z}(s_1,s_2)$, $s_1, s_2 \in S$, where $S$ is a compact subspace of $\mathbb{R}^2$, is four times continuously differentiable, and \item $\frac{\partial Z(s)}{\partial s_i}$ has finite fourth moment. \end{enumerate} Then the process $\{g(s):s\in S\}$, where $g(s)=f(Z(s))$, is mean square differentiable in $s$. \end{lem} \begin{thm} Let A1 and A2 hold true, with the covariance functions of all the assumed Gaussian processes being squared exponential.
+Then $Y(s,h\delta t)$ and $X(s,h\delta t)$ are mean square differentiable in $s$, for every $h\geq 1$. \end{thm} Therefore, we prove that for our choice of the random function $V(\cdot)$, there exist valid stochastic processes $Y(s,t)$ and $X(s,t)$ with continuity and smoothness properties.
+It is not difficult to check that the finite dimensional distributions satisfy Kolmogorov's consistency theorem and thus, by Kolmogorov's theorem, there exists a probability measure for our stochastic process.
+Almost surely all paths of our stochastic processes satisfy the modified Hamiltonian equations.